hertogp/iptable/_readme.md

 ### `iptable.invert(prefix)`

 Invert the address of given `prefix` and return reversed address, mask length and address family.
-Note: the mask is NOT applied before reversal is done.
+Note: the mask is NOT applied.
 If that's required, convert the prefix first using ` iptable.network(prefix)`.

 ```{.shebang .lua}
 #!/usr/bin/env lua